SUP PUMP

 How long does it take an electric pump to inflate a SUP?

-Depending on your chosen model and brand, an electric SUP pump can take anywhere from 2-6 minutes to inflate your board.
+Depending on your chosen model and brand, an electric SUP pump can inflate your board in 2-6 minutes.
 The average inflation time for most electric SUP pumps is around 4 minutes.

 Digital Electric Air Pump Compressor - 110W 12 Volt Quick Air Inflator / Deflator w/ LCD, 0-20 PSI - For Inflatable SUP Stand Up Paddle Board / Boat, Water Sports Inflatables - SereneLife SLPUMP30